About Water Gremlin

-On March 1, 2019, Water Gremlin and the MPCA agreed on a settlement for violations of the facility’s air quality permit valued at more than $7 million, one of the largest penalties ever issued by the MPCA.
-The agreement allowed Water Gremlin to switch from TCE to an alternative product called FluoSolv WS, which uses DCE (trans 1,2-Dichloroethylene) as its main ingredient.
+On March 1, 2019, Water Gremlin and the MPCA agreed on a settlement for violations of the facility’s air quality permit.
+This settlement included one of the largest penalties ever issued by the MPCA.
+The agreement allowed Water Gremlin to switch from TCE to an alternative product called FluoSolv WS, which uses trans-1,2-Dichloroethene (tDCE) as its main ingredient.

 Is the company currently in compliance?

 The company did comply with the requirement in the agreement limiting daily FluoSolv usage.
-They also are in compliance with the annual VOC emissions limit of 90 tons.
+They also are in compliance with the annual VOC emissions limit of 90 tons per year.
 They did not meet the required timeline for testing the control equipment after re-starting coating; they asked for and were granted two extensions, but when they requested a third, MPCA denied the request.
 Testing took place on July 23.

 Will the MPCA issue Water Gremlin a new air quality permit?

 The company submitted an application for a new permit to the MPCA on February 8, 2019.
-The new permit will contain requirements for all emissions from the facility, including DCE.
-MPCA staff are developing the permit and expect to have a draft permit ready in fall 2019.
+The MPCA expected to have a draft permit ready in fall 2019.
 However, MPCA received amended permitting information on August 30, which supersedes the previous one.
 The MPCA does not expect to make a permitting decision until 2020.
-The MPCA will inform the public of opportunities to learn about the permit as it takes shape.
+The MPCA will inform the public of opportunities to learn more about the permit and provide comments as it takes shape.

 tDCE and other VOCs